RailonA/Capstone-Project-HTML-CSS/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Sale Page  directory - HTML AND CSS Capstone Project

-> This project is the HTML and CSS capstone project, I built a art store  directory that allows users to scrole through items for sale, this project has 2 pages which are :
+> This project is the HTML and CSS capstone project, I built an art store  directory that allows users to scroll through items for sale, this project has 2 pages which are :

 - The main page: the main page where all the items are displayed
-- The search results page: This page displays the items in more of a narrow way regarding price point and items the customer is looking for.
+- The search results page: This page displays the items in more of a narrow way regarding price points and items the customer is looking for.

 > The Desktop / Tablet version :